How Big, How Blue, How Beautiful: Conception and recording

 In an interview with Zane Lowe on 16 February 2015, Welch said that during the year off she had "a bit of a nervous breakdown", and that time was chaotic.
-The hiatus was somewhat new for the singer, who was almost constantly at work during the making of the band's first two albums.
-Welch explained further, saying, "I was still going out and going to events but something wasn't quite right, I was spiraling a bit.
+The break was new for her, having almost constantly been at work during the making of the band's first two albums.
+She explained further, saying, "I was still going out and going to events but something wasn't quite right, I was spiraling a bit.
 I wasn't making myself happy.
 I wasn't stable."
-It allowed Welch to reassess her musical approach to reflect her own life experiences, a change she credits to consulting with Taylor Swift.
-Overall, the recording sessions for How Big, How Blue, How Beautiful were conducted during a vulnerable period in Welch's life, making the album her most personal work thus far.
+It allowed her to reassess her musical approach to reflect her own life experiences, with encouragement from producer Markus Dravs.
+Overall, the recording sessions for How Big, How Blue, How Beautiful were conducted during a vulnerable period in her life, making the album her most personal work thus far.

-Welch began composing the material for How Big, How Blue, How Beautiful upon concluding the band's touring in support of Ceremonials, in 2014.
+Welch began composing the material for How Big, How Blue, How Beautiful after concluding the band's touring in support of Ceremonials in 2014.
 Regarding the album's themes, she said in a press statement, "I guess although I've always dealt in fantasy and metaphor when I came to writing, that meant the songs this time were dealing much more in reality.
 Ceremonials was so fixated on death and water, and the idea of escape or transcendence through death, but the new album became about trying to learn how to live, and how to love in the world rather than trying to escape from it.
 Which is frightening because I'm not hiding behind anything but it felt like something I had to do."
-Welch also told Lowe that producer Markus Dravs was instrumental in exploring her lyrical versatility, as he disallowed her to write any more songs about water, a main theme in Welch's past compositions.
-Still, she managed to pen "Ship to Wreck", a song Welch jokingly commented was "not too explicit" in comparison to her past works.
+Welch also told Lowe that Dravs was instrumental in exploring her lyrical versatility, as he forbade her to write any more songs about water, a main theme in her past compositions.
+Still, she managed to write "Ship to Wreck", a song which she jokingly commented was "not too explicit" in comparison to her past works.